Web Application Firewall (WAF) protects your website after you add it to WAF. If you do not add your website to WAF, WAF does not protect it.

 - Configure protection for an origin server: If the origin server is deployed on an ECS instance, you can configure security group policies in the ECS or SLB instance to allow only inbound requests from WAF.
 This prevents web attackers from bypassing WAF and directly attacking the origin server.

 - Retrieve actual IP addresses of clients: After you configure WAF, all requests to your website are forwarded to WAF, and WAF forwards the processed requests to the origin server.
 You must use X-Forwarded-For to retrieve the actual IP addresses of sources that initiated these requests.

 Connect cloud services to WAF

-- Deploy WAF and Anti-DDoS Pro together: You can deploy Anti-DDoS Pro or Anti-DDoS Premium and WAF in sequence to protect your website against web and DDoS attacks.
+- Add a website to both Anti-DDoS Pro or Anti-DDoS Premium and WAF: You can deploy Anti-DDoS Pro or Anti-DDoS Premium and WAF in sequence to protect your website against web and DDoS attacks.

-- Deploy WAF and CDN together: You can deploy your CDN service and WAF in sequence to protect your website against web attacks while accelerating your website.
+- Use WAF with CDN: You can deploy your CDN service and WAF in sequence to protect your website against web attacks while accelerating your website.